mansi-07/Image-Cataloguer/README.md

 The model takes the input from the input folder and outputs the images in the static/pics folder.
 All the images present in the output folder are then dispalyed on the web page.

+The Yolo model prints out the elements present in the images(Elements are selected from a class of 80 objects).

+Also the dominant colors present in the image are displayed as tags along with the element tags.

-Before running the yolo.py the files feature_list.csv,coco.names, yolov4.cfg ,yolov4.weights must be present in the folder.(same level as yolo.py)
+Before running the yolo.py the files feature_list.pkl,coco.names, yolov4.cfg ,yolov4.weights must be present in the folder.(same level as yolo.py)

-The cataloguer dataset must also be present in the folder.
+The cataloguer dataset must be present in the **static folder**.(in the same level as inputs/ and pics/).

-The notebook has also been included.(image cataloguer3).
+The notebook has also been included.(image cataloguer3 and colors).

 Commands to run the app-
 open the terminal and cd into this folder and type-